 All vehicles illegally parked in the City of Savannah are towed at the owner's expense.
-Affected motorists must obtain a vehicle release form from the Records Section of SPD, which is located in the Chatham Annex at 295 Police Memorial Drive, in order to claim any towed vehicle.
+Affected motorists must obtain a vehicle release form from SPD Headquarters, 201 Habersham St., in order to claim any towed vehicle.

 You must come in person.
 Proof of ownership (picture identification and the vehicle's currrent registration or title) is required to obtain a vehicle release form from SPD.
 An insurance card is not proof of ownership.
 You must then contact the individual towing company to arrange to have your vehicle released.
 The individual towing company will not release the vehicle without a vehicle release form.